 Ongoing professional support and mentoring of Habitat X faculty members over the next year.

-An invitation to present on a project of mutual interest at an upcoming Habitat X Conference.
+An invitation to present during the Open Space Sessions at the upcoming Habitat X Conference.

 We’re now accepting applications for the 2020 Fellowship, with a deadline of March 1, 2020.